Chronic Pain Resolutions: New Year's Resolutions for Chronic Pain Warriors

 Whatever goal that you decide on, it’s important that you tailor it for you.
 Make sure that you make it something that you are comfortable with, and that you feel like it is something that you can do.

 Set yourself reminders, either on your calendar or your phone, so that you remember to do whatever task that you have planned.
 That way you can keep on track with your goals.

-And remember, if you don’t meet your goals, that’s okay.
+And remember, if you don’t meet your goals and chronic pain resolutions, that’s okay.
 Keep trying when you can, because you are worth it.